A Second-Quantized Kolmogorov-Chentsov Theorem via the Operator Product Expansion: A detailed example: the fractional massless free field

+for all global conformal transformations $f$ of $\mathbb{R}^d$, and all collections of distinct points which do not get mapped to the point at infinity.
+We used $J_f(x)$ to denote the Jacobian determinant of $f$ at $x$.
+It is clearly sufficient to show the identity for generators of the global conformal group, e.g., Euclidean isometries, homotheties and the unit sphere inversion $I(x)=\frac{1}{|x|^2}x$.
+From the definition (\ref{defcorrel}), it is also clear that the case of general $n$ reduces to $n=2$, and only the case of the transformation $I$ needs explaining.
+In components, the Jacobian matrix of $I$ is given by $|x|^{-2}( \delta_{ij}-2x_i x_j|x|^{-2})$.
+A simple linear algebra computation shows that the determinant is $J_I(x)=-|x|^{-2d}$ and the needed identity follows from the elementary equality $|I(x_1)-I(x_2)|=|x_1-x_2|\times|x_1|^{-1}\times|x_2|^{-1}$.

 {\bf Acknowledgements:} { This work would have been impossible without a semester leave from teaching and administrative duties in the form of a Sesquicentennial Associate Award.
-Therefore, the support of the Mathematics Department and the College and Graduate School of Arts and Sciences at the University of Virginia is very gratefully acknowledged.}
+Therefore, the support of the Mathematics Department and the College and Graduate School of Arts and Sciences at the University of Virginia is very gratefully acknowledged.
+For useful discussions or correspondence we thank A. Chandra, J. Dubedat, J. Fageot, M. Furlan, C. Garban, M. Gubinelli, M. Hairer, S. Hollands, C. Hongler, C. Kopper, A. Kupiainen, P. Mitter, J.-C. Mourrat, J. Oikarinen, E. Peltola, V. Rychkov, E. Seiler, D. Simmons-Duffin, V. Vargas and E. Witten.
+Finally, we thank the anonymous referees for suggestions which helped improve this article.}